Welcome to the U.S. Catholic Book Club

 —Rev. John Molyneux, C.M.F., Editor, U.S. Catholic

-Available at bookstores or from Liturgical Press: 800-858-5450 or shop online at www.litpress.org
+Available at bookstores or shop online at www.harperone.com.

 The U.S. Catholic Book Club is a collaborative project of U.S. Catholic magazine and the Catholic Book Publishers Association.
 The titles featured in the U.S. Catholic Book Club are selected each month by the magazine’s editors from submissions by participating book publishers.
 The publisher provides a paid advertising in U.S. Catholic magazine for the featured book.